 2. Research Your Hashtags to Increase Your Reach

 Think of hashtags like keywords you would sprinkle throughout a blog post.

-The tags you used are words you want to be associated with your content because:
+The tags you use are words you want associated with your content because:

 - It relates to the post and business.

 - Your ideal customer is searching for the hashtag.

 How do you find the right hashtags to use in your post?
 The same rules for SEO keyword research apply.

 You want a mix of hashtags with high, medium, and low post volume.
 For example, if you’re a money mindset coach, you might use these hashtags to attract your ideal client:

 - #moneymindset (1,093,901 posts): This is a super popular hashtag, and with so many people using it, new content quickly gets pushed down.
 However, someone searching this tag has an interest in the topic you teach.